 - Identifying the World’s Most Future Ready Economies – SDG 8

-IHS Economics Consulting leveraged the findings from the “2015 Strategic Innovation Summit: Enabling Economies for the Future,” hosted by Harvard University and Dell, to construct a future-ready economies model.
+Economics consultants at IHS Markit leveraged the findings from the “2015 Strategic Innovation Summit: Enabling Economies for the Future,” hosted by Harvard University and Dell, to construct a future-ready economies model.
 The model, which can help cities identify the key enablers of innovations that will allow their economies to adapt and thrive in an ever-changing and globalized future, ranked 50 leading metro economies across three dimensions: Human Capital, Commerce and Infrastructure.

 - Making Progress on Universal Human Rights – SDG 10

 IHS Markit respects fundamental human rights and views them as a key component of responsible corporate citizenship.
 In addition to supporting the principles contained in the Universal Declaration of Human Rights, IHS Markit is committed to finding practical ways to apply those principles in daily operations, interactions with customers and in our communities.
-One example, the IHS Maritime & Trade division is helping to raise awareness via its editorial vehicle IHS Fairplay.
+One example, the maritime and trade experts at IHS Markit are helping to raise awareness via its editorial vehicle IHS Fairplay.
 News coverage includes the announcement of the Missing Mariner Database, operated by Human Rights At Sea (HRAS).